11982-yr/holbertonschool-sorting_algorithms/README.md

 4. Quick Sort

 And for each, we will write the time complexity in Big O notation for:
-- Best
+- Best cases
-- Average
+- Average cases
-- Worst
+- Worst cases
-cases.

-Example Implementation
+## Example Implementation

-Here's how we used
+Here's how we used the following prototype:

 ```c
 void bubble_sort(int *array, size_t size);
 ```
 to sort an array of integers in ascending order:

 ```c
 #include "sort.h"